-The input current to the step-down converter is discontinuous.
-Therefore, a capacitor is required to supply the AC current to the step-down
+The input current to the step-down converter is

 The capacitance varies significantly over temperature.
 Capacitors with X5R and X7R ceramic dielectrics are recommended because they are fairly stable over temperature.

 The capacitors must also have a ripple current rating greater than the maximum input ripple current of the converter.
 The input ripple current can be estimated as follows: